NazemMahmud/ip_address_management/README.md

 - Command to run a specific test file: `php artisan test --filter LoginTest`
 - Command to run a specific test file without tty: `php artisan test --without-tty --filter LoginTest`

+### Note 1: To test any unit test file which needs a bearer token.
+For this,
+* At first, login with any email
+* Take the **access_token** value from it
+* Update **$this->token** value in the respective test file.
+Such as, for `IPAddressCreateTest` update value inside `setup()`

+### Note 2:
-**Note:** It's better to run each test file separately.
+It's better to run each test file separately.
 Some tests results might fail because of dependency conflict.
 Such as, LoginTest with RegisterTest file